bryanbharper/philectrosophy/src/Server/public/blog.posts/longest-unique-substring.md

         |> List.length
 ```

+How does this brute force solution perform?

 #### Complexity Analysis
+The expression that will take the most time is the `fold` calling `distinctWindows`.
+Let's analyze it from the inside out.

 Implementing the `windowed` function would look something like this:[POP]This is not the actual implementation.[/POP]
 ```fsharp
 let windowed size list =